For most leaders, that’s a massive change…a change no one prepared them for.

 Rule 5: Make a plan for the kids and family

 One of the biggest challenges for staff is creating quiet space in the house to do work.
-That’s hard enough in normal circumstances, but especially difficult, if not almost impossible, when the daycares and schools closed down.
+That’s hard enough in normal circumstances, but especially difficult, if not almost impossible, when the daycares are closed and kids are home from school.

 Try nonetheless.
-You’ll be way more effective, productive and the whole family will be saner.
+You’ll be way more effective and productive, and the whole family will be saner.

 If getting in-home care isn’t possible, you may have to think about doing work in spurts of quiet focus.